The Online Workbook is an abridged workbook resource that serves as a reference for students when your printed Workbook PDF is not on hand.

 Complete the exercises in each week’s home assignment and be prepared to discuss them in the following class.
 Your instructor will assign homework in each class.

-If you encounter resistance along the way, don’t worry!
+If you encounter resistance along the way, don’t worry—welcome to the club!
 This is common, and is part of the process.
+Be kind to yourself, and notice when you’re not.
 Your effort is best when not too tight and not too loose.
-Be kind to yourself, and forge ahead, gently!
-Steady effort is essential—no need to be hard on yourself, just move forward step by step—fitting the practices to your life.
+Pause and begin anew, moving forward with patience.

 If you have homework difficulties or questions, contact your instructor, Karin Pfluger at email@example.com.